flash62au/WiTcontroller/README.md

    * Later versions of the esp board support are available and do appear to work, but if you have difficulties version 1.0.6 appears to be stable.
    * Later versions of the libraries generally should work, but if you have difficulties use the versions listed above.
    * To get the WiTcontroller sketch I recommend using either the git command line, or the far more friendly 'GitHub Desktop' app.
 See instructions above.
+   * If you receive and error related to Python, and you are on MacOs 12 and above please edit the platform file, change from python to python3 as follows; preferences->user/path/arduino/packages/hardware/esp32/version/platform.txt and edit the line that looks as follows:tools.gen_esp32part.cmd=python3 "{runtime.platform.path}/tools/gen_esp32part.py"

 ---